Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Method

 \subsection{Network Architecture}

 Figure~\ref{fig:autoencoder} shows the architecture developed for this project.
-The encoder (blue box, left) learns the spectra mapping to spectral parameters, while the decoder (red box, right) learns the inverse operation.
+The encoder (blue dashed box, left) learns the spectra mapping to spectral parameters, while the decoder (orange box, right) learns the inverse operation.
 The text describes the layers in the network, with the column representing the layer.
 We show linear layers as pink circles, convolutional as blue rectangles and recurrent as orange diamonds.
 Black arrows with a plus sign represent shortcut connections where we add outputs from the connected layers \citep{he2016deep}.
-The convolutional layers alternate using strided convolution and regular convolution \citep{springenberg2014striving}.
-The recurrent layer is a two-layer bidirectional GRU \citep{schuster1997bidirectional} with arrows depicting the flow direction; the recurrent's output is the average of the two directions.
+The convolutional layers alternate using strided convolution, where the stride is two to downscale the input length by a factor of two, and regular convolution, where the input length is preserved \citep{springenberg2014striving}.
+The recurrent layer is a two-layer bidirectional gated recurrent unit \citep{schuster1997bidirectional} with arrows depicting the flow direction; the recurrent's output is the average of the two directions.

-We use SELU activation in each linear layer to introduce non-linearity, and the outputs of the convolutional and recurrent layers are passed into an ELU.
-These activations help to prevent gradient instabilities during backpropagation by pushing the outputs of layers towards a mean of zero for ELUs or a normal distribution for SELUs.
+We use scaled exponential linear unit activation in each linear layer and exponential linear units for convolutional and recurrent layers to introduce non-linearity.
+These activations help to prevent gradient instabilities during backpropagation by pushing the outputs of layers towards a mean of zero for exponential linear units \citep{clevert2015fast} or a normal distribution for scaled exponential linear units \citep{klambauer2017self}.

 The first five layers of the decoder are linear because they enable non-linear mappings of parameter space to spectral space and expand the low-dimensional input to the high-dimensional output.
-The first two linear layers have 120 neurons, while the remaining three have 240 neurons each.
-This configuration balances network accuracy and computational time as layers closest to the input have less information to predict, while deeper layers can learn more complex patterns.
+The first two linear layers have 120 neurons, while the remaining three have 240 neurons each to balance network accuracy and computational time, as layers closest to the input have less information to predict, while deeper layers can learn more complex patterns.
 The shortcut connection across the three 240-neuron layers improves gradient flow during backpropagation and allows the network to minimise the importance of layers if the extra complexity is unnecessary.
 The linear layer after the recurrent layer improves the network's accuracy by allowing the linear layer to weight the output from the recurrent features.